ReneBri/MaxSchwarzHowReactWorksBehindTheScenes/README.md

 **Components & State**

 One of the most common forms of managing state is the useState hook.
-Declaring useState automatically attaches that peice of state to that component. this sort of attachment is done behind the scenes by React.
+Declaring useState automatically attaches that peice of state to that component.
+This sort of attachment is done behind the scenes by React.

-useState only runs on the mounting of the component. react remembers if it has declared it before and does not re-declare it on each re-execution.
+useState only runs on the mounting of the component.
+React remembers if it has declared it before and does not re-declare it on each re-execution.

 **Understanding State Scheduling and Batching**